On this page:

 Q: Can I have more than one SM Rig at any given Keyframe?

 A: You can have multiple SM Rigs in the same Keyframe.
 They are usually rigs of different characters.

 Q: How to transfer a SM Rig from one file to another?

 A: The easiest way is to copy the frames, layers or Symbol instances that contain the elements of a rigged character.

 Q: I made a mistake while rigging.
 How to edit my SM Rig?

-A: You can edit your SM Rig via the SMR panel.
-The SMR panel provides tools for removing SMR info, deleting Nodes, editing Magnet Targets and transferring SMR info from one Symbol instance to another (Roll Over Rig Info or RORI).
+A: You can edit your SM Rig via SMR Helpers panel or the SMR panel.
+They both provide tools for removing SMR info, editing Magnet Targets and transferring SMR info from one Symbol instance to another (Roll Over Rig Info or RORI).
 Then you can rig again using the FreeStyle Rigging Tool or the SMR panel.

 Q: My SM Rig is broken.
 How to repair it?

 A: Use the SMR panel's rig repair tools, located in the drop-down menu at its top-right corner.
 Many of these repair tools are also available in SMR Helpers.

 A: The SMR tools are parts of EDAP Tools which allow you to create, modify and utilize Smart Magnet Rigs.
 The SMR commands all have (SMR) at the end of their name in your Commands menu.
 Smart Magnet Rig panel, SMR Helpers panel, KineFlex, the FreeStyle Rigging Tool and Convert To Keyframe Advanced are also SMR tools.